Updated: Sep 4

 This is my hope that I can make it easier for someone else...

 Pick your place

 I picked my house.
-I picked it a few months back so I carefully examined what we would need to make this a great day.
-I look with a suspect eye.
+A few months back I knew this was the plan so I carefully examined what we would need to make this day great.
+I looked with a suspect eye.
 What’s broken?
 What needs repair?
 What will make me wary of company?
 Ok fix those things.

 Also, what are the unique features do you have and want to use?
 In our case it was an old trampoline turned twister game.
 We have a pool.
 We have an open kitchen with good counters for keeping food.
 More on this…

 On my fix list were:

 *New toilet for the back bathroom (we needed one anyway, flushing challenges),